hoelzro/rose-kernel/README.md

 as sweet".
 I liked the idea of "RoseOS", and when I realized that I could backronym it to "Rob's Operating System Experiment", I knew I'd found the right name.

+# Building & Running

+To build the kernel, you'll need:

+  * gcc
+  * nasm
+  * make

+If you want to run the kernel in a VM, I recommend QEMU.
+If you have QEMU and would like to use it, simply type `make boot`.